Archdiocese of Mount Hagen

-The Roman Catholic Archdiocese of Mount Hagen (Archidiœcesis Hagensis Mons) is a Metropolitan Archdiocese in Papua New Guinea.
-It is responsible for the suffragan dioceses of Goroka, Kundiawa, Mendi and Wabag.
+The Archdiocese of Mount Hagen (Archidiœcesis Hagensis Mons) is a Latin Catholic metropolitan archdiocese in Papua New Guinea.
+It is responsible for the suffragan dioceses of Goroka, Kundiawa, Mendi, and Wabag.

 History

 The Archdiocese of Mount Hagen was established on 18 June 1959 by Pope John XXIII as the Apostolic Vicariate of Mount Hagen from the territorial cessions of the Apostolic Vicariates of Alexishafen and Wewak.
 On 15 November 1966, the Apostolic Vicariate of Mount Hagen was elevated to the rank of a diocese, with the Archdiocese of Madang being the metropolitan.
 On 18 March 1982, the Diocese of Mount Hagen ceded parts of its territory to establish the Diocese of Wabag and was elevated to the rank of an archdiocese.